-The map below depicts the protection corridors required for approximately 54 SKA radio astronomy stations located within the Karoo Central Astronomy Advantage Area 1 but which fall outside the 20 km radius around the SKA Virtual Centre.
-The protection corridors are required in the development process for the SKA configuration over time.
+The map below depicts the 20 km radius circle around the SKA Virtual Centre, within which radius circle approximately 173 SKA radio astronomy stations will be located.
+The map also depicts three protection corridors required for approximately 24 SKA radio astronomy stations located within the Karoo Central Astronomy Advantage Area 1.
+The protection corridors are required for the SKA configuration refinement over time.

-A smaller scale version of the map below and/or a GIS-shape file is available on request from the relevant management authority or co-management entity.
+A smaller scale version of the map below and/or a GIS-shape file is available on request from the management authority or co-management entity.
 The perimeters of the corridors are 5 km distant on either side of the spiral arms along which the SKA stations are to be positioned.